 The second issue is lifespan personality development: when, how, and why people’s personalities change as they age.
 I am curious both about how people’s personalities typically change across the life span (normative change) and about why different people’s personalities change in different ways (individual differences in change).

-The third issue is personality and life outcomes: How someone’s personality helps shape the course of their life.
-I am particularly interested in understanding how personality characteristics influence (a) subjective well-being (e.g., whether or not someone is satisfied with their life), and (b) the political attitudes that different people hold.
+The third issue is personality and life outcomes: how someone’s personality helps shape the course of their life.
+I am particularly interested in understanding how personality characteristics influence (a) subjective well-being (i.e., how happy or unhappy someone is with their life), and (b) political attitudes.